Know before you go

-The open water at this reserve attracts moorhen, mallard and in winter, teal.
+The open water at this reserve attracts moorhen, mallard and, in winter, teal.
 The reedbed is home to reed warblers, as well as water rails.
-Look for water voles near the reed margins in summer.
 The wet ground condition encourages tussock sedge, yellow iris and water forget-me-not.
 In winter, buntings roost among the reeds, snipe feed in the meadow and siskins feed on alder seeds.